w3f/w3f-education/docs/Rust/section5/intro.md

 id: section-5-intro
 title: Intro to Intermediate Rust - Data Structs & Collections
 sidebar_label: Intro to Intermediate Rust - Data Structs & Collections
-description: An introduction to basic rust.
+description: An introduction to intermediate Rust, specifically how to utilize data structs and collections.
 ---

 - Structs